It’s their Glastonbury': Truckfest boss bids farewell to East of England Showground after 40 years

 “It’s the pilgrimage.”

-The festival, which will take place between 30 Apri and 2 May, will see 3,000 trucks arrive throughout the weekend at the East of England Showground for the very last time.
+The festival, which will take place between 30 April and 2 May 2023, will see 3,000 trucks arrive throughout the weekend at the East of England Showground for the very last time.

 Organisers are expecting 65,000 people to descend on the site – 10,000 of whom are camping.